neurodatascience/ComBat_validation/Code_final/README.md

   **Note**: You may want to update the `default_path` specified in both `simulation.py` and `simulation_launcher.py`.

 - **`sample_size.py`**
-  This script investigates whether increasing the sample size improves the performance of the neuroComBat and dComBat models.
+  This script investigates whether increasing the sample size improves the performance of the Neuro-ComBat and Distributed-ComBat models.

   **Note**: Make sure to update the `default_path` to match your local directory structure.